Gaynell Tinsley: Coaching career

 After service in the U.S. Navy, Tinsley worked as a high school football coach in Haynesville, Louisiana.
 He then served as an assistant football coach at LSU through the 1947 season.
 In 1948, LSU's long-time football coach, Bernie Moore, retired, and Tinsley was promoted to replace his former mentor.
 In 1949, Tinsley's team finished the regular season 8–2 and played in the Sugar Bowl against Oklahoma.
 He became the first person to participate in the Sugar Bowl as both a player and a head coach.
 Tinsley's LSU teams never met with the same success they had achieved in 1949.
 In seven years as head coach at LSU, Tinsley's teams compiled a record of 35–34–6.
 Displeased with the team's performance, the LSU board of supervisors fired Tinsley in February 1955, though they agreed to pay his salary of $12,500 per year for the two remaining years on his contract.
 After the vote to remove him, Tinsley said, "I have not made any future plans as yet, but I do know that I will continue to help LSU whenever and wherever I can."

-Later years
+Later life

 Tinsley was named to the College Football Hall of Fame in 1956.
 He was elected as one of three charter members to the Louisiana Sports Hall of Fame in 1959.
 Despite playing only two seasons during the decade, he was voted to the NFL 1930s All-Decade Team.
 Tinsley died in 2002 at Our Lady of the Lake Regional Medical Center in Baton Rouge, Louisiana, at age 87.